Glossary of real estate terms

 • Cash out clause – a buyer can come in with a cash offer and over-ride the existing conditional offer

-• Conditional upon a specialists report Conditional upon the sale of the purchasers property
+• Conditional upon a specialist's report, conditional upon the sale of the purchaser's property

 • Conditional upon an existing agreement